HORNETJOE/Glossary-of-tech-terms/README.md

   * SCRUM Board is a board containing information in the form of visual information for the team to use to understand their tasks and objectives.

 ### SCRUM values
-  * SCRUM Values are Values that make up the SCRUM frame work; commitment, focus, openness, respect and courage.
+  * SCRUM Values Are Values that make up the SCRUM frame work; commitment, focus, openness, respect and courage.

 ### Definition of Done
   * A shared understanding of expectations that the Increment must live up to in order to be releasable into production.
 Managed by the Development Team.